 Another option to purchase lounge access is the annual Delta Sky Club Individual Membership for elite Medallion members, which gets only the member access to the Sky Club when flying Delta or a partner airline.

-Members can also bring two guests or a spouse/partner and children under 21 for $39 per guest (increasing to $50)
+Members can also bring two guests or a spouse/partner and children under 21 for $50 per guest.

 9. Choose Access As A Delta Diamond Medallion Choice Benefit